 Fanny Diego Alvarez

 From 2004 to 2017, Fanny worked at Enlace Chicago, a grassroots community-based organization on the city’s west side.
 Some of her roles included education organizer, director of education, and associate director.
-Under her leadership, Enlace secured over $1 million annually of additional education funds to eight schools, expanding and deepening its work in out-of-school time programming, social-emotional learning development, postsecondary readiness, family engagement, and collective impact and resident-led strategies.
+Under her leadership, Enlace secured over $1 million annually of additional education funds to eight schools, expanding and deepening its work in out-of-school time programming, social-emotional learning development, postsecondary readiness, family engagement, and resident-led strategies.
 During that time, Fanny established the Little Village Education Collaborative (LVEC), a collective impact strategy where that parents, students, educators and other stakeholders strategized and worked together to strengthen the local education ecosystem and advance racial equity.

 In her volunteer roles, Fanny has served on local school councils and is active in several non-profit boards including Chicago United for Equity.
 She earned a BA in Political Science from the University of Illinois at Chicago and an AM in Social Service Administration from the University of Chicago.